 11.1.4.1 Use of colour

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy the WCAG 2.2 Success Criterion 1.4.1 Use of Color.
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy the WCAG 2.2 Success Criterion 1.4.1 Use of Color.

 11.1.4.2 Audio control

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy the success criterion in Table 11.1.
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy the success criterion in Table 11.1.